Zewwy/Get-SPOrphanedUsers/README.md

 If nothing is entered the forest domain in which the front end server is joined is used.

 Then you can filter for certain domains as when you have a forest trust users will not return as users as they are in the other domain.
+Filtering groups is in the works, for now one simple has to comment out the loop that iterates the object array

 Then it will ask how you would like the results displayed: Console or Log or both (Both hasn't yet been implemented yet lol)